ehoversten/Teaching_Review/DOM/vanillaJS/local_storage.md

 * key(n)
 * clear()

-#

-How to access the storage
-Both Local and Session Storage are available on the window object, so you can access them using sessionStorage and localStorage.

-Their set of properties and methods is exactly the same, because they return the same object, a Storage object.
+&nbsp;

-The Storage Object has a single property, length, which is the number of data items stored into it.
+On the other hand, the `Storage Object` has a only one property, `length` which is the number of data items stored into it.